spelunky-fyi/overlunky/docs/src/includes/_home.md

 - This doc is generated from dozens of C++ files by a janky-ass python script however, so there may be weird documentation errors that hopefully don't reflect weird errors in the API.
 - This doc doesn't have a lot of examples, that's why we have [examples/](https://github.com/spelunky-fyi/overlunky/tree/main/examples).
 There are also [sample mods](https://spelunky.fyi/mods/?q=sample) for things that make more sense in Playlunky.
 - This doc and the examples are written for a person who already knows [how to program in Lua](http://lua-users.org/wiki/TutorialDirectory).
+- This doc doesn't cover how to actually load scripts.
+Check the [README](https://github.com/spelunky-fyi/overlunky/#scripts) for instructions.
 - This doc is up to date for the Overlunky [WHIP build](https://github.com/spelunky-fyi/overlunky/releases/tag/whip) and Playlunky [nightly build](https://github.com/spelunky-fyi/Playlunky/releases/tag/nightly).
 If you're using a stable release from the past, you might find some things here don't work.
 - Set `OL_DEBUG=1` in the same environment where the game is running to keep the Overlunky terminal open for better debug prints.
 This could be `cmd` or even the system environment variables if playing on Steam.
 Playlunky will also print the messages to terminal (even from Overlunky) if ran with the `-console` switch.